Rahe Na Rahe Hum: ‘Mahanayika’ Suchitra Sen’s Aura Lingers On…

 Music: S.D.
 Burman

 Says Peeyush Sharma, “Many references have been made to favourites in Devdas roles, some say Saigal, some Pramathesh Barua and many say Dilip.
 My friend from south, the music critic, finds the one in Telugu by A Nageshwar Rao as the best.
-But is there any one better than Suchitra’s Paro anywhere ?
-Unmatched.
-I was referring to Hindi films as much has been written about her Bengali roles.”
+But is there any one better than Suchitra’s Paro anywhere?
+Unmatched.”

 The love story with a difference Bambai Ka Babu also proved that Suchitra Sen did not shy away from trying out challenging roles even very early in her career.
 Adds Peeyush Sharma, “Studying Bambai Ka Babu reveals that even though Raj Khosla was not a top of the line director and had mid way developed problems with Suchitra Sen, yet the sterling performance she gave could only come from her.
 In late fifties, the way she portrayed the unconventional character it was unthinkable of any other contemporary.
 Each frame of hers is a study in how acting must be approached at in a role like that.
 Not only that it stands out, it is an institution in acting.”